RickGroenewegen/sublime-sync/README.md

 # sublime-sync

-A command-line watcher / sync tool for the Sublime SFT plugin (https://wbond.net/sublime_packages/sftp).
+A command-line watcher / sync tool for the Sublime SFTP plugin (https://wbond.net/sublime_packages/sftp).
 It monitors your working directory and automatically syncs modified files with the remote SFTP directory.

 ## Installation